 E.L. thanks Kartik Lakshmi Rallapalli, Kelly Hunter, Colin Egan, Marc Riera, and Jay Hu for stimulating discussion about QM/MM.
 All figures in this paper were generated with UCSF Chimera and Matplotlib.
 This research was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Science, through grant No. DE-SC0019490 (F.P.), and NIGMS/NIH through grant No. R01GM108583 (G.A.C.).
-F.L. acknowledges support from Gaussian, inc. The psc-QM/MM calculations were performed on the Triton Shared Computing Cluster (TSCC) at the San Diego Supercomputer Center (SDSC).
-The authors are grateful to the MoLECoLab group in Pisa for granting access to the LIFETimeS cluster, that was used to perform all the fsc-QM/MM calculations.
+F.L. acknowledges support from Gaussian, inc. The authors are grateful to the MoLECoLab group in Pisa for granting access to the LIFETimeS cluster, that was used to perform all the fsc-QM/MM calculations.
+This research used resources of the National Energy Research Scientific Computing Center, which is supported by the Office of Science of the U.S. Department of Energy under Contract DE- AC02-05CH11231, as well as the Triton Shared Computing Cluster (TSCC) at the San Diego Supercomputer Center (SDSC).